go101/go101/pages/generics/777-operations-on-values-of-type-parameter-types.md

 In my opinion, the restriction reduces the usefulness of Go custom generics in some extent.

-If all possible types are slice and arrays, and their element types are identical, we could use plan `for` loops to walk around this restriction.
+If all possible types are slice and arrays, and their element types are identical, we could use plain `for` loops to walk around this restriction.

 ```Go
 func cat[T [3]int | [6]int | []int] (v T) {